Walpro/CarND-LaneLines-P1/writeup.md

 to delete the noise in the image after that I used canny function to detect the edges in the image. to limit the view into the edges in the road lanes I used a four sided polygon mask. the next step is to detect the lines in the image which is done by computing the hough transform.
-At this point many lines are detected in the edges of  the lanes like illustrated iin the images below.
+At this point many lines are detected in the edges of  the lanes like illustrated in the images below.

 ![alt white lane detect][image1]